SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

 # Exploratory Data Analysis

 Our data analysis phase utilized a suite of visual tools to dissect and understand the underlying patterns within the Formula 1 dataset.
-Through the deployment of heatmaps, we were able to discern the correlation matrix across various features, providing us with an initial glimpse into the relationships between variables such as qualifying times, previous year's positions, and their impact on race outcomes.
+Through the use of heatmaps, we were able to discern the correlation across various features, providing us with an initial glimpse into the relationships between variables such as qualifying times, previous year's positions, and their impact on race outcomes.
 Pair plots further enriched our analysis by offering a granular view of the pairwise relationships between features, revealing trends, clusters, and potential outliers that could influence model performance.
 Additionally, leveraging feature importance plots, particularly from our Random Forest model, allowed us to identify the most predictive variables in determining top 10 finishes.
 This visual exploration not only guided our feature selection process but also offered profound insights into the factors that most significantly affect race performance, laying a robust foundation for our predictive modeling efforts.
 This comprehensive approach to data analysis ensures that our models are built on a nuanced understanding of the dataset, maximizing their ability to uncover meaningful patterns and predictions.

 ## Multivariate Analysis